-- New Forest District Council residents and businesses can raise concerns about air pollution directly with the Environmental Protection department or their local Councillor; details and links are listed below.
-Officers may be able to offer advice or investigate your concerns further. - The New Forest Environmental Protection Liaison Committee holds an annual public participation meeting (usually in the Autumn) where members of the public can raise concerns directly with the Committee.
-The Committee includes local Councillors, Environmental Health, the Environment Agency, Hampshire County Council, Friends of the Earth and local industry.
-A link to the details of the Committee is listed below.
+New Forest District Council residents and businesses can raise concerns about air pollution directly with the Environmental Protection department or their local Councillor; details and links are listed below.
+Officers may be able to offer advice or investigate your concerns further.